-Unlike , I upgraded to Sonoma’s “point zero” release–and did that because it felt like a Snow Leopard-style clean-up release rather than a bunch of ground-breaking (and app-breaking) “improvements”.
+Unlike last year, I upgraded to Sonoma’s “point zero” release–and did that because it felt like a Snow Leopard-style clean-up release rather than a bunch of ground-breaking (and app-breaking) “improvements”.
 And so far, nothing (unforeseen) is broken, which actually kind of sums it up nicely.

-Other than that, brew still works fine, none of apps I use daily broke (although I did have to upgrade to Bartender 5), and life has carried on without major disturbances.
+still works fine, none of apps I use daily broke (although I did have to upgrade to Bartender 5), and life has carried on without major disturbances.

 I’d say the changes I noticed were indeed very minor, and so far are evenly split between a mix of niggling annoyances and intriguing quality of life improvements:

-• Widgets are… interesting, but I’m somewhat annoyed that it took us a decade and a half to recover from (remember that?), and that I can’t easily make my own widgets.
+- Widgets are… interesting, but I’m somewhat annoyed that it took us a decade and a half to recover from Dashboard (remember that?), and that I can’t easily make my own widgets.
 I put a couple up in a far corner of one of my monitors and found them aesthetically pleasing, but time will tell if they’re actually useful.

-• The changes to Reminders are… interesting.
+- The changes to Reminders are… interesting.
 Especially since it now has a Kanban-like column layout, which all of a sudden makes it 400% more useful–until you switch to iOS and realize there is no way (even on an iPad) to have an identical column view (you get vertical dividers, which is meh).
-Also, forcing Others to be the right-most column without the ability to rename it feels very counter-intuitive (Update: This seems to have been fixed in iOS 17.0.3).
+Also, forcing

-• Finally, I really dig the new Safari “dock app” feature, because had been broken for me for a while and I was a pretty heavy user.
+so I can actually have my notes in a filesystem (and access them from Linux), I haven’t explored that yet.
+I might if Apple had a better track record at online services, but I’ve been doing the same in OneNote for ages now, so it feels like another catch-up feature. - Finally, I really dig the new Safari “dock app” feature, because Fluid had been broken for me for a while and I was a pretty heavy user.
 The only issue I have with it is that I can’t use Safari plugins in those apps (like an ad blocker).
-I haven’t set up browsing profiles yet, but I use them in and , so it’s just a matter of time.
+I haven’t set up browsing profiles yet, but I use them in Edge and Firefox, so it’s just a matter of time.
 But, again, catch-up rather than groundbreaking.

 I think this means I am very happy with Sonoma so far.
 After all these years, I’ve found that the best OS upgrades tend to be the boring ones…